Misdiagnosis of Breast Cancer Attorney in Pittsburgh, Pennsylvania

 In today’s medical environment, it is more important than ever that patients take an active role in personal health.
 You know your body better than anyone, and it is always better to ask about a sign or symptom and have it checked out than to wait until the problem becomes severe.
 If you have any concerns, ask questions.
 Some symptoms to mention immediately to your doctor include:

 - Tenderness under the arm or around the breast

 - A change in the skin near breast tissue

 Not every lump is cancerous, but every single abnormality should be reviewed.
 Once you have discussed the problem with a physician, you may need to keep pushing.
 Some physicians will conduct a physical exam but fail to order proper tests.
 If you feel strongly that something is not right, ask questions and ask for additional testing to alleviate your concerns.
 Seek a second opinion if you are not satisfied with the answers you have received.
 Some cancer cases are only discovered because a patient proactively pursued diagnosis and treatment.
-For more information about the delayed diagnosis of breast cancer, our team at Matzus Law is always happy to provide the information you need to make an informed decision regarding pursuing a breast cancer lawsuit.
+For more information about the delayed diagnosis of breast cancer, our team at Matzus Law LLC is always happy to provide the information you need to make an informed decision regarding pursuing a breast cancer lawsuit.
 Call us or fill out our online contact form today!